The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Yorkie teeth cleaning & dental care

-Keeping your Yorkie’s teeth clean is imperative for preventing tooth loss and dental disease.
+Keeping your Yorkie’s teeth clean is imperative for preventing rotten teeth, tooth loss, and dental disease.
 This will require both regular brushing at home and periodical cleaning at the vet’s office.

 How to brush Yorkie teeth

 1. Get your Yorkie comfortable with the process

 The first step in brushing your Yorkie’s teeth is to get them comfortable with you sticking your fingers near and inside their mouth.
 It’s important to start this early in life; if you put it off until your dog is 2 or 3 years old (when dental issues may become more apparent), they probably won’t cooperate.

 Even if your Yorkie still has their baby teeth, condition them by putting your fingers against their mouth.
 Gently lift their lip to expose their teeth and calm them if they squirm.
 Do this several times a day for a few days.